SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Introduction

 \subsubsection{Secure compilation}

 The goal of secure compilation is to prove that a compiler pass preserves non-interference from source to target program.
-The methods draw from classical methods for compiler correctness.
-Traditional proofs for correct compilation utilize \emph{simulation} in order to argue that the target program's executions can be found in the source program's semantics \parencite{mccarthyCorrectnessCompilerArithmetic1967,leroyFormallyVerifiedCompiler2009,}.
-Traditional simulations are a relation $\simrel$ between the target program's states and the source program's states.
-Whenever a target state $\stated$ is simulated by a source state $\statec$, and transitions to $\stated \xrarrow{o}{} \statef$, where $o$ is an observable environment interaction, then $\statec$'s next transition needs to be $\statec \xrarrow{o}{} \statee$, so that $\statef \simrel \statee$.
-Simulation ensures that the target program's execution produces the same observations as the source-program.
-For non-interference on leakage semantics, a notion of simulation needs more: Compilers aim to preserve observations such as system-calls, but they regularly modify side-channel leakage between source and target program. \emph{Leakage transformation} \parencite{costanzoEndtoendVerificationInformationflow2016,bartheStructuredLeakageApplications2021,bartheSecureCompilationSideChannel2018} solves this issue: Given the source program's execution, the simulation also provides a function to transform the observed leakage in the source program into the observed leakage of the target program.
-In order to preserve non-interference, simulation with leakage transformation needs to satisfy the \emph{constant-time cube diagram}.
-The cube diagram can be seen in \Cref{fig:cubes} on the right.
-It looks at a pair of simulated states $\stated_1 \simrel \statec_1$ and $\stated_2 \simrel \statec_2$.
+The current methods for leakage semantics without speculation draw from classical methods for compiler correctness which utilize \emph{simulation} in order to argue that the target program's executions can be found in the source program's semantics \parencite{mccarthyCorrectnessCompilerArithmetic1967,leroyFormallyVerifiedCompiler2009,}.
+A traditional simulation is a relation $\simrel$ between the target program's states and the source program's states.
+Whenever a target state $\stated$ is simulated by a source state $\statec$, $\stated \simrel \statec$, and has a transition $\stated \xrarrow{o}{} \statef$, where $o$ is an observable environment interaction, then $\statec$ has to have a next transition $\statec \xrarrow{o}{} \statee$ so that $\statef \simrel \statee$.
+Simulation ensures that the target program's execution produces the same observable environment interactions as the source program.
+For leakage semantics, a notion of simulation needs more: Compilers aim to preserve observable environment interactions such as system-calls, but they regularly modify side-channel leakage which creates a difference in leakage between source and target program. \emph{Leakage transformation} \parencite{costanzoEndtoendVerificationInformationflow2016,bartheStructuredLeakageApplications2021,bartheSecureCompilationSideChannel2018} solves this issue: Given the leakages along a source program's execution, the simulation also provides a way to transform the observable leakage into the observable leakage of the corresponding target program's execution.
+In order to preserve non-interference, a simulation with leakage transformation needs to satisfy the \emph{constant-time cube diagram}.
+The cube diagram can be seen in \Cref{fig:cubes} on the left.
+It looks at two pairs of states related by simulation $\stated_1 \simrel \statec_1$ and $\stated_2 \simrel \statec_2$.
 Then, if $\statec_1$'s next transitions leak a sequence~$\tracek$ and so do $\statec_2$'s next transitions (black) then the next transitions' leakage from $\stated_1$ and $\stated_2$ must coincide as well (purple).
-Note that the target leakage does \emph{not} need to be $\tracek$. \Cref{table:compilerworks} (left) lists compilers employing simulations with leakage transformation and constant-time cube diagram.
+The target leakage $\tracel$ does \emph{not} need to be equal to the source leakage $\tracek$. \Cref{table:compilerworks} (left) lists compilers employing simulations with leakage transformation (no speculative semantics) that satisfy the constant-time cube diagram.